moby/buildkit/README.md

 The buildkitd daemon supports two worker backends: OCI (runc) and containerd.

 By default, the OCI (runc) worker is used.
 You can set `--oci-worker=false --containerd-worker=true` to use the containerd worker.
+Starting with BuildKit 0.9, the worker can be also chosen with `buildctl --worker=(oci|containerd)`.

 We are open to adding more backends.